s7nfo/blog/_posts/2024-07-07-syscall-showdown.markdown

 current_time = Time.now
 ```

 You might reasonably assume you'd need a system call here too, but not so.
-Since these operations are frequently used and not privileged, they use [vDSO](https://man7.org/linux/man-pages/man7/vdso.7.html) and turn into a normal function calls, avoiding having to pay the price of a syscall.
+Since these operations are frequently used and not privileged, they use [vDSO](https://man7.org/linux/man-pages/man7/vdso.7.html) and turn into normal function calls, avoiding paying the price of a syscall.
 This makes them invisible to `strace` but you'd see them pop up in `ltrace`.

 ### Printing